Computing

 These ‘pillars’ of progression are recognised as areas of the curriculum by the Royal Society and are visible in the aims of the national curriculum for computing.
 Pupils make progress in computing by knowing and remembering more about and, importantly, across each of these categories, and being able to apply this knowledge.
 However, these pillars do not sit separately from each other.
 Knowledge from each pillar complements the others and some subject content only exists at the interplay between these 3 pillars.

 Computer science covers knowledge of computers and computation, including concepts such as data, system architecture, algorithms and programming.
 Computer science is seen as the core of computing and underpins the whole of the subject.
 Because of this, it is fair to say that computer science provides the foundational knowledge required to understand and interpret the other areas of the computing curriculum.
-Therefore, it is important that any computing curriculum is rich in computer science knowledge so for this reason, we use the Kapow scheme to support teaching.
+Therefore, it is important that any computing curriculum is rich in computer science knowledge so for this reason we use the Kapow scheme to support the teaching of this element & the IT element of the curriculum.
 These knowledge and skills are then embedded across the curriculum.

 The National Centre for Computing Education defines digital literacy as the ‘skills and knowledge required to be an effective, safe and discerning user of a range of computer systems’.
 It covers a range of knowledge and skills, such as using physical devices or knowledge of the features that are likely to mean digital content is reliable.

-Digital Literacy (Online Safety) at Murdishaw West is taught using the Education for a Connected World document and resources from Kapow are used to ensure knowledge, skills , behaviours and attitudes across the eight strands are mapped to age and progression.
+Digital Literacy (Online Safety) at Murdishaw West is delivered using guidance from the Kapow scheme of work, which is linked to the Education for a Connected World document.
+We ensure that knowledge, skills, behaviours and attitudes across the eight strands are mapped to age and progression.

 Impact